matrix-org/matrix-spec-proposals/proposals/4079-client-server-landing-page-html.md

 ## Proposal

-Introduce an optional configuration for matrix servers that allows them to specify an HTML-formatted document, adhering to the current subset of HTML utilized for message formatting.
+Introduce an optional configuration for matrix servers that allows them to specify an optionally HTML-formatted document, adhering to the current subset of HTML utilized for message formatting.
 Clients can render this document in a dedicated "home" view or as a placeholder page when no active conversations are selected.